SanPen/GridCal/doc/md_source/user_interface.md

 ## Console

-The console in GridCal is a very nice addition that allows some degree of automation within the graphical user interface.
+The console in VeraGrid is a very nice addition that allows some degree of automation within the graphical user interface.
 The console is a normal python console (embedded in a python program!) where the circuit declared in the user interface (app) is accessible (App.circuit).